iiso4fun/cse2102lab2/README.md

 # cse2102lab1

-Prerequisites You Need in Order to Run the Code:

-Ensure you have the Java Development Kit (JDK) installed (version 1.8 or later).

-Install Maven if you haven't already.
-Clone the Repository: Clone this repository to your local machine and navigate into the project directory.
-Compile the Project: Run the command: mvn compile
-Run the Application: After compiling, run the application using:

-" mvn exec:java -Dexec.mainClass="com.example.App" " Run the Tests: To run the unit tests and verify that everything works, use: mvn clean test

-This is the correct Folder Structure you need in order to run this:

-src/main/java: Contains the main application code. src/test/java: Contains unit tests for the application.
+This Java program compares how different types of vehicles—like hybrid, gasoline, and electric—use fuel.
+It defines rules for each type of vehicle and tests the hybrid vehicle to make sure it works correctly.
+The main code is in the src/main/java folder, with important files like App.java (the program’s starting point), CarRunner.java (which compares vehicle efficiencies), ElectricInterface.java (for electric vehicle rules), GasolineInterface.java (for gasoline vehicle rules), Hybrid.java (for hybrid-specific features), and HybridVehicle.java (which combines electric and gasoline features into a hybrid).
+The tests are in the src/test/java folder, including AppTest.java (to check the whole program) and HybridTest.java (to test the hybrid vehicle).
+To build and run the project, clone the repository, then use mvn compile to compile the code and mvn clean test to run the tests.